Henkjan1110/intro-programming-website/data/week5/3-method-and-constructor-overloading.md

 And the following methods:

 - `public int value()` returns the current value of the counter
 - `public void increase()` increases the value by 1
 - `public void decrease()` decreases the value by 1

 <h2>Alternative methods</h2>

-Implement versions which are given one parameter of the methods `increase` and `decrease`.
+Implement the methods `increase` and `decrease`, which are given one parameter as input.

 -  `public void increase(int increaseBy)` increases the value of the counter by the value of increaseBy.
 If the value of increaseBy is negative, the value of the counter does not change.

 -  `public void decrease(int decreaseBy)` decreases the value of the counter by the value of decreaseBy.
 If the value of decreaseBy is negative, the  value of the counter does not change.